MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 - *Network chattiness*: Batch network requests together to reduce the number of requests.
 Instead of making multiple small requests, combine them into larger requests to reduce network overhead.
 - *Database queries*: Ensure that database queries retrieve only the necessary information.
 Avoid retrieving large amounts of unnecessary data, which can lead to increased network traffic and slow performance.
-- *Static data*: Utilize a content delivery network (CDN) to cache frequently accessed static content that's close to the users.
+- *Static data*: Utilize a content delivery network to cache frequently accessed static content that's close to the users.
 When you cache data, it doesn't have to travel over long distances.
 Caching improves response times and reduces network traffic.
 - *Log collection*: Collect and retain only the log data that's necessary to support your requirements.
 Configure data collection rules and implement design considerations to optimize your Log Analytics costs.
 - *Data compression*: Compress and bundle [HTTP content](/iis/configuration/system.webserver/httpcompression) and [file data](/windows/win32/fileio/file-compression-and-decompression) to allow fast transmission between clients and servers.
 Compression shrinks the data that a page or API returns and sends back to the browser or client app.
 Compression optimizes network traffic, which can accelerate application communication.